Origin and History

 Corporals were distinguished by a narrow gold lace on the lapels, cuffs, pockets and shoulder straps; a full green worsted sash about their waist.

-They wore full green coats lined and turned up with red and laced with a white braid with a red stripe.
+The trumpeters wore full green coats faced and turned up with red and laced with a white braid with a central red stripe.
 Hanging sleeves fastened at the waist.
 Red waistcoats and breeches.

 The banners of the kettle drums were full green with the rank of the regiment (II.
 H.) in gold characters on a crimson ground within a wreath of roses and thistles on the same stalk in its centre.
 The banners of the trumpets were full green carrying the king's cypher and crown with the rank of the regiment (II.
 H.) underneath.